isaiahpettingill/wasm96/README.md

 TTF and OTF font rendering has been improved with subpixel positioning correction and gamma-correct blending.
 This results in smoother text edges and better legibility, especially at smaller sizes.

 ### ABI Update: u64 keys (host/core/sdk)
 The resource ABI has been updated to use `u64` keys instead of string pointers.
 This improves portability and performance at the boundary.
-The Rust and Zig SDKs have been updated to automatically hash string keys to `u64` so application code remains unchanged.
+The Rust, Zig, and Go SDKs have been updated to automatically hash string keys to `u64` so application code remains unchanged.

 ### 3D Graphics Support (host/core/sdk)
 Added a hardware-accelerated (wgpu) renderer for 3D graphics.
 Guests can now enable 3D mode, configure a camera, create meshes from raw data, OBJ strings, or STL bytes, and draw them with transformations.